Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Abstract

 \section{Abstract}

-Embedding non-restrictive prior knowledge, such as energy conservation laws, in learning-based approaches is a key motive to construct physically consistent models from limited data, relevant for, \eg model-based control.
-Recent work incorporates Hamiltonian dynamics into \ac{gp} regression to obtain uncertainty-quantifying models that adhere to the underlying physical principles.
-However, these works rely on velocity or momentum data, which is rarely available in practice.
-In this paper, we consider dynamics learning with non-conservative Hamiltonian \acp{gp}, and address the more realistic problem setting of learning from input-output data.
-We provide a fully Bayesian scheme for estimating probability densities of unknown hidden states, of \ac{gp} hyperparameters, as well as of structural hyperparameters, such as damping coefficients.
-Considering the computational complexity of \acp{gp}, we take advantage of a reduced-rank \ac{gp} approximation and leverage its properties for computationally efficient prediction and training.
+Embedding non-restrictive prior knowledge, such as energy conservation laws, into learning methods is a key motive to construct physically consistent dynamics models from limited data, relevant for, \eg model-based control.
+Recent work incorporates Hamiltonian dynamics into \acp{gp} to obtain uncertainty-quantifying, energy-consistent models, but these methods rely on---rarely available---velocity or momentum data.
+In this paper, we study dynamics learning using Hamiltonian \acp{gp} and focus on learning solely from input–output data, without relying on velocity or momentum measurements.
+Adopting a non-conservative formulation, energy exchange with the environment, \eg through external forces or dissipation, can be captured.
+We provide a fully Bayesian scheme for estimating probability densities of unknown hidden states, \ac{gp} hyperparameters, as well as structural hyperparameters, such as damping coefficients.
 The proposed method is evaluated in a nonlinear simulation case study and compared to a state-of-the-art approach that relies on momentum measurements.